bruvellu/terebratalia-wnts/wnt.md

 *Terebratalia transversa*.](figures/FigS5.jpg){#fig:s-receptors tag=S5
 width=15cm}

-![Orthology assignment of *Terebratalia transversa* sFRP genes.
+![Orthology assignment of *Terebratalia transversa* sFRP proteins.
-Best-scoring tree of a maximum likelihood phylogenetic analysis using the amino acid sequences of *sfrp* genes.
+Best-scoring tree of a maximum likelihood phylogenetic analysis using the amino acid sequences of sFRP genes.
 The color-coding represents different sFRP subfamilies and the numbers show the support values of individual branches.
 *Terebratalia transversa* (Ttra) ortholog is highlighted in bold.
 The other species are *Homo sapiens* (Hsap), *Crassostrea gigantea* (Cgig), *Mus musculus* (Mmus), and *Platynereis dumerilii* (Pdum).